Dealing with Poor Performance ProactivelyPosted in : Webinar Recordings on 8 May 2019

 And again, I suppose that's the importance of having that open door policy and, you know, again, proactively showing employees that we're here and we have tools.
 Again, there's fantastic checklist that we can give people to assist them if somebody is dealing with presenteeism, somebody's dealing with grief, somebody's dealing with an attitudinal issue There are ways to unstick the situation, but if we don't name it and we're not proactive about dealing with it, it makes it much more challenging.

 Lynsey: Yeah.
 And of course, the next point then is the aims of probation and benefits.
-Now, of course, we did a full webinar on this subject just last year, and that's available on the Legal-Island Hub if anybody's looking for more details.
+Now, of course, we did a full webinar on this subject just last year, and that's available on the Irish Employment Law Hub if anybody's looking for more details.
 And I suppose it's just a quick snapshot of the aims of using the probation period.

 Caroline: Yeah, so probation is one that comes up on a daily if not weekly basis for us as an issue.
 And maybe if we remind ourselves of the top tips around probation on this webinar, and as Lynsey said, there's more information available there.